hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 {{< figure src="/images/writing/kubernetes-django/scheduled-on-cluster.svg" title="Application scheduled on a cluster." >}}

+> "Building management APIs around containers rather than machines shifts the *primary key* of the data center from machine to application."

 If we were to "containerise" the pieces of our application and run them in a replicated way on our closuter, we get the ability to